ArsamAryandoust/EnergyTransitionTasks/README.md

 ### Download

-Download this repository with all data samples to your home directory:
+Download this repository and a sample of each dataset to your home directory:

 ```
 cd